ITensor/website/docs/cppv3/book/trg.md

    measures the magnetization of a single Ising spin, and compare your results at various temperatures to the [exact solution](https://en.wikipedia.org/wiki/Square-lattice_Ising_model).

-*Pro Tip*: for tasks 2 and 3 above, it is a good idea to modify the TRG code such that A gets normalized after each step, for example by adding a line `A /= norm(A);`.
-The exact normalization is not so important (trace norm versus Frobenius norm); the idea is to prevent A from getting too big, which will definitely occur after too many iterations.
-When computing observables such as the magnetization, it is sufficient to use the "effective" partition function @@Z\_\text{eff}@@ obtained by double-tracing the top-scale A, regardless of how it is normalized.

 ### References